genevol-usp/HLApers/README.md

 cd 2-star_pipeline
 ```

-The next script must be executed when all the jobs from the previous script are
+We need to run 8 scripts.
+The next script must be executed when all the jobs
-finished.
-Or a pipeline.sh script can be made adding dependencies according to
+from the previous script are finished.
+Or a pipeline.sh script can be made
-your cluster (i.e., execute script 2 afterok jobs from script 1).
+adding dependencies according to your cluster (i.e., execute script 2 after all
+jobs from script 1 were finished OK).

 1. Build STAR index: